-In 2015, the Company incurred other operating charges of \$1,657 million.
-These charges included \$691 million due to the Company's productivity and reinvestment program and \$292 million due to the integration of our German bottling operations.
-In addition, the Company recorded impairment charges of \$418 million primarily due to the discontinuation of the energy products in the glacéau portfolio as a result of the Monster Transaction and incurred a charge of \$100 million due to a cash contribution we made to The Coca-Cola Foundation.
-The Company also incurred a charge of \$111 million due to the write-down we recorded related to receivables from our bottling partner in Venezuela and an impairment of a Venezuelan trademark primarily due to changes in exchange rates as a result of the establishment of the new open market exchange system.
-Refer to

-Note 1 for additional information on the Venezuelan currency change.
-Refer toNote 2 for additional information on the Monster Transaction.
-Refer toNote 18 for additional information on the Company's productivity, integration and restructuring initiatives.
-Refer to Note 19 for the impact these charges had on our operating segments.
+In 2016, the Company recorded other operating charges of \$1,371 million.
+These charges primarily consisted of \$352 million due to the Company's productivity and reinvestment program and \$240 million due to the integration of our German bottling operations.
+In addition, the Company recorded charges of \$276 million related to costs incurred to refranchise certain of our bottling operations.
+The Company also recorded a charge of \$200 million related to cash contributions we made to The Coca-Cola Foundation, a charge of \$76 million due to the write-down we recorded related to our receivables from our bottling partner in Venezuela as a result of changes in exchange rates, and charges of \$41 million related to noncapitalizable transaction costs associated with pending and closed transactions.
+In 2016, the Company also recorded impairment charges of \$153 million related to certain intangible assets.
+Refer toNote 1 for additional information on the Venezuelan exchange rates.
+Refer toNote 2 for additional information on the refranchising of our bottling operations.
+Refer to Note 17 for additional information on the impairment charges.
+Refer toNote 19 for additional information on the Company's productivity, integration and restructuring initiatives.
+Refer to Note 20 for the impact these charges had on our operating segments and Corporate.